puzzle/jenkins-techlab/labs/03_build_options.md

 * Timeout builds that run longer than **10 minutes**
 * Print timestamps before each build log line

+**Note:** Verify on the jenkins master, whether the new options are now visible in the configuration view.

 Lab 3.2: Build Properties (Scripted Syntax)
 -------------------------------------------